RockhurstHS/STEAM-Blog/_posts/2019-03-20-Learning-at-STEM-Summit.md

 excerpt: What did we learn at the 2019 STEM Summit?
 ---

+Similar to [last year](http://steam.rockhursths.edu/2018/04/02/The-Words-We-Use.html), educators recognize that successful STEM education extends much past the acronym.
+When educators are asked to describe successful STEM education in a pre-test and a post-test of the [AdvancED STEM Summit](http://www.cvent.com/events/advanced-midwest-stem-summit-2019/event-summary-dd6ce7f8f112483b82d5e669634413cf.aspx?dvce=1), they consistently use the acronym less in the post-test.

+The bubbles below are prepopulated words that occur often in the [11 indicators](http://steam.rockhursths.edu/stem-certification/) of the AdvancED STEM Certification.
+When you click on a bubble, the quotes from participating educators will appear below.
+By using the search tab, you can type in words that you might find crucial to successful STEM education.
+A new bubble with your word will appear.
+By clicking on that bubble, then you can read the quote from the participating educator as well.
+For example, if you type the word 'partnerships', then you will see more than twice the emphasis during the post-test versus the pre-test.

 <!-- SEARCH BAR -->
 <form id="g-form">
     <input style="height:20px;" type="text" name="search" placeholder="Add word or phrase" tabindex="1">